Viewpoint and Commenting Adverbs

 Sentence Adverbs vs. Conjunctive Adverbs

-Typically, a conjunctive adverb is used to modify two independent clauses and join them together.
-It is more like a coordinating conjunction.
-But, a sentence adverb does not necessarily join two clauses together.
+A conjunctive adverb is typically used to join and modify two independent clauses, similar to a coordinating conjunction.
+However, a sentence adverb does not necessarily connect two clauses together.
+Compare the examples:

 Jimmy kept talking in the meeting; therefore, he was not paying attention. → Conjunctive Adverb